veryverysam/StockSelection/README.md

 1. Period for 2 quarter: 2019-03-31 and 2018-12-31
 2. Only Stocks is included, i.e. removes all ETF, fund, Trust, Rights, Futures / Options
 3. Adjusted last price is retrieved from 2018-12-31 from Yahoo Finance
-4. All the key statistics are always > 0.
+4. All the features should be available, i.e. exclude N.A. or Inf.
 Final Data Set:
 1. 10 Fund Managers
-2. 33XX Stocks
+2. 2885 Stocks
 3. 10 Fundamental Factors (Price used is the adjusted close price of 2018-12-31)
 a.
 Market Capital
 b.
 EPS